MCP Server

 MCP itself works on every plan, including the free tier.
 AI features (playground, evals, AI rewrites) require the Pro plan and must be explicitly enabled per key — they're off by default.

-Try PromptOT in your AI assistant
+Try PromptOT in your AI assistant in under a minute.

 Generate a scoped MCP key, paste the snippet into your tool of choice, and start asking.